-A young man named Yamaoka Tesshu, served as a disciple to many masters in his eagerness to learn about Zen.
-Even after gaining much knowledge he was not satisfied and finally approached a Zen master named Dokuon.
+Once upon a time, a young man, in his eagerness to learn the path of Zen, served many masters.
+Even after gaining much knowledge he was not satisfied and finally approached a Zen master named Dokuan.

-At that time Dokuon was sitting peacefully and smoking hookah.
+At that time Dokuan was sitting peacefully and smoking hookah.

-Yamaoka demonstrated his knowledge by saying “In reality, the mind, Buddha and living beings do not exist.
+The young man, Yamaoka tried to demonstrate his knowledge by saying “In reality, the mind, Buddha and living beings do not exist.
 The true nature of the Universe is nothingness.
-There is no delusion, no knowledge, no sage and no fool.
+There is no illusion nor knowledge, no sage nor fool.
 There is no giving and nothing to receive.
-Nothing exists.”
+Nothing exists”.

 Yamaoka served many masters and gained bookish knowledge.
 He could quote from various scriptures eloquently.
-By intellect, he understood the truth but not by practice.
-He does not have the strength of Sadhana.
-This is the smartness of people who just understand the philosophy by reading books and think philosophy is everything.
-Philosophy can be understood by intelligence, but Zen can be understood only by experience.
-There is no relation between experience and scholastic knowledge.
-Instead, this scholastic knowledge will be an obstacle to experience Zen.
+He understood the truth by intellect but not by practice.
+He did not have the strength of Sadhana.
+This is the sorry state of people who understand philosophy by merely reading books and presume that it is everything.
+Philosophy can be understood by intelligence, but Zen can be understood only through experience.
+Experience and scholastic knowledge are totally different things.
+Usually, scholastic knowledge is an obstacle to Zen experience.
 The professor in Nanin’s story is a philosopher.
-That’s why Nanin indirectly indicated that Zen cannot be experienced until one gets rid of the bookish knowledge.
+That is why Nanin indirectly suggested that one cannot understand Zen unless he gets rid of bookish knowledge.

 The idea of nothingness is true.
 But this was not from Yamaoka’s experiential knowledge.
-He was merely reciting like a parrot by studying various scriptures.
-He was under the illusion of philosophy and thought it was real knowledge.
-To bring him from his imaginary world to the real world, Dokuon beat him with a stick.
-If Yamaoka had the strength of Sadhana, he would have realized by that blow.
-But he could not understand.
-He was under the influence of natural human anger.
+He was merely reciting from the scriptures like a parrot.
+He was under the delusion of philosophy and took that to be real knowledge.
+To bring him out of his imaginary world to the real world, Dokuan beat him with a stick.
+If Yamaoka had the strength of Sadhana, he would have realized it by that blow.
+But instead, he was possessed by anger, which is an inherent human nature.

-If he had experienced the real state of No-mind, he would have not gotten angry.
-In fact, he would have not come to Dokuon.
-He came to Dokuon because he was not a realized soul.
-A realized soul doesn’t need certification from someone else.
-He need not go to anyone.
+If he had experienced the real state of No-mind, he would not have become angry.
+In fact, he wouldn’t even have come to Dokuan.
+He came to Dokuan only because he was not a realized soul.
+A realized soul does not need certification from someone else.
+He need not go to anyone in search of Truth.

-By knowing that Yamaoka has not yet got realization, Dokuon asked "If everything is void then where does your anger come from? ", this means the ultimate truth you are speaking is not by your experience.
-Until it does not become your experience, whatever you read is a mere waste.
-You read a lot but you have not yet crossed the first step in Sadhana.
-Dokuon was indirectly intimating him to start his Sadhana at least from now on.
+Knowing that Yamaoka had not yet attained realization, Dokuan asked "If everything is void then where does your anger come from?", this means the ultimate truth you are speaking of is not from your experience.
+Unless that becomes your experience, whatever you read is a mere waste of time.
+You have read a lot, but you have not even crossed the first step in the path of Sadhana.
+Dokuan was hinting Yamaoka to start his Sadhana at least from then on.